-The art of meditation has been known to alleviate stress and some studies believe that this is due to the release of endorphins.
+The art of meditation has been known to alleviate stress, and some studies believe that this is due to the release of endorphins.
 If you’re new to meditation, click here for tips on how you can start meditating.

 The term runner’s high is anything but an exaggeration.

-Aside from boosted health, the effects of exercise include its ability to improve one’s mood, thanks to the endorphins it releases.
-During a vigorous workout session, the heart’s extra pumping actually helps to stimulate the release of endorphins into the bloodstream.
+Aside from boosting health, the effects of exercise include its ability to improve one’s mood, thanks to the endorphins it releases.
+During a vigorous workout session, the heart’s extra pumping helps to stimulate the release of endorphins into the bloodstream.
 According to one study from the University of Bonn, athletes that participated in a two-hour jog had higher levels of endorphins in their brains than they did before the run.

 If you’re not fond of exercising alone, you’re more than welcome to have someone join you.
-Group exercises or exercising with a partner won’t only boost endorphin levels but they can also boost both stamina and endurance.
+Group exercises or exercising with a partner won’t only boost endorphin levels, but they can also boost both stamina and endurance.

 Smell something pretty

-Certain scents can help to trigger the release of endorphins as they help to induce a calm state.
+Certain scents can help to trigger the release of endorphins, as they help to induce a calm state.

 Scents like lavender and vanilla have been linked to activating the production of endorphins.
-Don’t shy away from decorating your home with vanilla scented candles or from adding lavender essential oils to your bathwater.
+Don’t shy away from decorating your home with vanilla-scented candles or from adding lavender essential oils to your bathwater.

 A diet for endorphins